The curse of the lottery: 11 reasons why winning a jackpot could be a disaster

 A study published by the National Bureau of Economic Research in 2018 on the long-term effects of winning a lottery showed that winning does not have a significant impact on people's everyday happiness.

-“We did not find convincing evidence that in the long run the lottery winners will be happier,” said Daniel Cesarini, Ph.D. in Economics, University Professor, co-author of the study.
+“We have not found convincing evidence that lottery winners will be happier in the long run,” said Daniel Cesarini, Ph.D., professor at the university, and co-author of the study.

 You will not be left behind asking for help